LogoLogo

 Limitations of Simple Detections YAML

-• Scheduled rules and policies cannot be created as Simple Detections.
+• and cannot be created as Simple Detections.

 • Panther-managed Simple Detections are not yet available.